protickr/git-notebook/readme.md

 By default, the restore sources for working tree and the index are the index and HEAD
 respectively. --source could be used to specify a commit as the restore source.

-> Restore file in the worktree from the Index or discard unstaged local changes
+Restore file in the worktree from the Index or discard unstaged local changes
->
 > `$ git restore file1 file2 *.extension .`
 > `$ git restore .`
 > is same as,
 > `$ git restore --worktree .`
 > if --staged flag is not passed then it defaults to --worktree and use the Index as source.

-> Restore file in the Index or unstage changes
+Restore file in the Index or unstage changes
->
 > `$ git restore --staged file1 file2 *.extension .`
 > is same as,
 > `$ git restore --source=HEAD --staged file1 file2 *.extension .`
 > restores files in index/staging area from HEAD.
 > restoring file from HEAD to Index effectively unstages changes.

-> Restore file/directory in the Worktree from a commit using provided commit_hash as source
+Restore file/directory in the Worktree from a commit using provided commit_hash as source
 > `$ git restore --source <commit_hash> directory/files`

-> Restore file/directory in the Index from a commit using provided commit_hash as source
+Restore file/directory in the Index from a commit using provided commit_hash as source
 > `$ git restore  --source <commit_hash> --staged directory/files`

-> Restore file/directory in the Index and in the Worktree from a commit as source
+Restore file/directory in the Index and in the Worktree from a commit as source
 > `$ git restore  --source <commit_hash> --staged --worktree directory/files`

-**removes all untracked directory and files**
-> `$ git clean -df`

 #### Rename/Move file/directory and stage them

-**Remove files and directory**
+Remove files and directory
 > `$ git rm <path_to_file>`
+>
 > `$ git rm -r <path_to_directory>`
 > removes file or directory from staging and working directory (project)

-**Rename or move files and directory**
+Rename or move files and directory
 > `$ git mv <path_to/source_file_name> <path_to/target_file_name>`
-> rename or move file

-**Remove file/directory from tracking list which is recently been ignored by GIT but tracked earlier**
+Remove file/directory from tracking list which is recently been ignored by GIT but tracked earlier
 >`$ git rm --cached file.txt`
 >`$ git rm --cached -r bin/`

+#### Remove untracked files

+Remove all untracked directory and files
+> `$ git clean -df`

 ## Git Rebase